Trusted WordPress tutorials, when you need them most.

 Custom Post Type Archives Widget

 We hope this tutorial helped you learn how to create custom post types in WordPress.
-You may also want to learn how to increase your blog traffic, or check out our list of common WordPress errors and how to fix them.
+Next, you may also want to learn how to create a custom archive page in WordPress or check out our list of important pages that every WordPress blog should have.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.